bregman-arie/devops-exercises/topics/linux/README.md

 <details>
 <summary>What is Globbing?</summary><br><b>
+  Globbing is the operation that expands a wildcard pattern into the list of pathnames matching the pattern.
 </b></details>

 <details>
 <summary>What are wildcards?
 Can you give an example of how to use them?</summary><br><b>
+  Asterisk (*) and question mark (?) are the two wildcard characters.
 </b></details>

 <details>